subhranil-gen-ai/Housing-Data_Analysis/README.md

 This project performs *Exploratory Data Analysis (EDA)* and *preprocessing* on the Housing dataset.
 It includes real-world techniques to clean, explore, visualize, and prepare the data for machine learning.

 # 📂 Contents
-- housing_analysis.ipynb: Full Colab notebook
+- housing.ipynb: Full Colab notebook
 - housing.csv: Dataset file used in analysis

 #  Features